 How does it work?

-You will receive a link in an appointment reminder email a few days before your visit.
-At the time of your scheduled visit, click on the link to open the video chat with your provider.
+After you contact SCCA and find out whether telehealth is right for you, you will receive a link and an appointment reminder email a few days before your visit.
+At the time of your scheduled visit, click on the link in the email to open the Zoom video chat with your provider.

 Where can I get step-by-step instructions?